keygen-sh/example-cryptographic-verification/README.md

 your Keygen account's public key.
 You can find your public key within [your account's settings page](https://app.keygen.sh/settings).

-Cryptographically validating schemed licenses can be used to implement offline licensing, as well as adding additional security to your licensing model.
-All that is needed to cryptographically validate a license is your account's public key.
+Cryptographically validating encrypted and signed licenses can be used to implement offline licensing, as well as adding additional security to your licensing model.
+All that is needed to cryptographically validate a license is your account's RSA public key.

 The license's policy _must_ implement one of the following [schemes](https://keygen.sh/docs/api/#policies-create-attrs-scheme):